2020PB/police-brutality/all-locations.md

 A protester is seen backing away from a police confrontation and pulling out her phone to record.
 The police then pepper spray her and fellow protesters.

-tags: pepper-spray, spray
+tags: pepper-spray, spray, protestor

-id: in-fortwayne-1, protestor
+id: in-fortwayne-1

 **Links**